vmware/slices-for-redux/website/docs/api/createSliceGroup.md

 # `createSliceGroup`

+A function that accepts a _name_ and optionally a _parent_ and creates a [`SliceGroup`](/slices-for-redux/docs/api/SliceGroup) object.
+The default _parent_ is the [`rootSliceGroup`](/slices-for-redux/docs/api/rootSliceGroup).

-Slice Groups are used to group Slices under some arbitrary named group.
+SliceGroups are used to group Slices under some arbitrary named group.
-This can help organize and ease navigation of a large store state object within the Redux Dev Tools.
+This grouping of slices helps organize a large store and eases its navigation in the <a href="https://redux-toolkit.js.org/api/configurestore" target="_blank">Redux Dev Tools</a>.

-`createSliceGroup` creates a [`SliceGroup`](/slices-for-redux/docs/api/SliceGroup) object.

 ## Parameters